zephyrproject-rtos/trusted-firmware-m/platform/ext/readme.md

 This folder contains core and compiler specific header files imported from the CMSIS_5 project.

+### common
+This folder contains stdout redirection to UART, a temporary memory mapped flash implementation for the bootloader and mbedtls_config.h for all the targets.

 ### drivers

 This folder contains the headers with CMSIS compliant driver definitions that that TF-M project expects a target to provide.

 ### target
-This folder contains the files for individual target and also any wrapper that can be across targets.
+This folder contains the files for individual target.

 --------------

-*Copyright (c) 2017, Arm Limited.
+*Copyright (c) 2017-2018, Arm Limited.
 All rights reserved.*